How Big is the Restoration Industry?

 Restoration franchise for sale: Referral sources build more customers

 Steamatic franchisees have designated territories based on population and the number of referral sources they can tap into.
-Referral sources include insurance adjusters and agents, Realtors, property managers and plumbers.
+Referral sources include insurance adjusters and agents, Realtors, property managers, and plumbers.

-With most of restoration invoices paid by insurance companies, forming close relationships with adjusters and agents is a no-brainer.
+With most of the restoration invoices paid by insurance companies, forming close relationships with adjusters and agents is a no-brainer.
 Realtors and property managers will know about buildings that need maintenance or restoration work, and plumbers are usually the first ones called to water-related mishaps.

 Steamatic Chairman Bill Sims explains that in the past five to 10 years, insurance companies and businesses have increasingly sought services from national brands to take advantage of the consistency and standardization they provide.
 They trust that brands like Steamatic have properly trained and certified techs and franchisees, will do background checks on their employees and will have insurance to cover any issues.
 Plus, national brands like Steamatic have the experience to get work done quicker and claims closed faster.